hackolade/native-deps-buildkit/README.md

-# custom-native-deps-prebuilds
+# native-deps-buildkit

-Toolkit for generating and publishing custom prebuilds for our Studio and plugins native dependencies
+This repository defines a toolkit for generating, publishing and testing custom prebuilds (of native NodeJS extensions) for our Electron application Studio and plugins native dependencies.

+## Published NPM packages

+Our re-published custom prebuilds and upstream packages can be found [here on NPM registry](https://www.npmjs.com/search?q=@hackolade).